bigcommerce/dev-docs/docs/api-docs/analytics/bodl-ga4.md

 This guide demonstrates how you can integrate a BigCommerce store with [Google Analytics (GA4)](https://support.bigcommerce.com/s/article/GA4).
 Using BODL, you can track when a shopper starts checkout and purchases an order.
 You can track events for both redirected and [embedded checkout](/api-docs/storefronts/embedded-checkout/embedded-checkout-tutorial).

 ## Prerequisites
-- Merchants must enable GA4 for the storefront channel.
-This sets up a provider's analytic tracking script for a storefront.
+- Merchants must enable GA4 for the storefront channel to set up a provider's analytic tracking script for a storefront.
 GA4 is enabled for new stores by default.
 - The storefront uses a stencil theme.
 The native GA4 integration does not support Blueprint themes.
 - Headless storefronts are not supported.
 - If the store is using Custom Checkout, then the checkout javascript code has to be manually upgraded to support BODL and GA4.